non/junkion/README.md

 val lineCount: Int = file.lines.foldLeft(0)((n, _) => n + 1)
 val wordCount: Int = file.lines.foldLeft(0)((n, s) => n + s.split(" +").length)
 ```

-([1] By "small" I just mean a file that you don't necessarily mind
-loading into memory all at once.
-50 MB probably qualifies as small,
-while 5 GB probably doesn't.)

 By default all operations involving `String` and `Char` use the UTF-8
 encoding, but alternate character encodings can be provided explicitly: